rlucas-scninet/scinet-site/pages/guide/Geneious.md

 Ceres no longer has Geneious Server.
 The developer has discontinued that product.

-Ceres does provide floating licenses for Geneiius Prime which is the desktop client.
+Ceres does provide floating licenses for Geneious Prime which is the desktop client.

 Caveats:
 * The floating license server will only work at USDA sites or via VPN due to firewall restrictions.
 * The Geneious Prime license server should work through both the regular USDA VPN and the SCINet ocvpn vpn servers.
 * If you do encounter license server issues let us know at [scinet_vrsc@usda.gov](mailto:scinet_vrsc@usda.gov)